Javagedes/patina/docs/src/rfc/text/0000-core-static.md

   performance differences would be incredibly small, at least for the impacted code today.
 - 2025-11-11: Added test performance impact as tests can remove the global lock, and run in parallel.
 - 2025-11-11: Remove associated constant from Platform trait to allow usage of `mockall::automock`
+- 2025-11-11: Specify that not all statics will necessarily go in `UefiState` struct.
+Specify that the intent is to better organize the fields inside of the core, instead of having a core with 30 fields.

 ## Motivation